SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 * **Using client-side requests instead of relying on cached data from build process**

   * This approach can negate the benefit of static site generation, where data is fetched and cached during the process
-  * Making too many client-side requests increses server load and slows down the application.
+  * Making too many client-side requests increses server load and slows down the application

 ### Good practices